-Before, during and even after a migraine attack, a number of people living with migraine report an overall lack of energy.
-For some, the tired feeling is a disabling migraine fatigue that interferes with daily activities and reduces the overall quality of life.
+Before, during, and even after a migraine attack, several people living with migraine report an overall lack of energy.
+For some, the tired feeling is a disabling fatigue that gets in the way of daily activities and reduces overall quality of life.

 What is fatigue?

-A 2002 study of 63 people living with migraine found that 67% of them met the criteria for chronic fatigue syndrome.
-In the 2018 In America survey, 7% of 4,356 respondents reported “chronic fatigue” as an additional health condition but as much as 79% of respondents listed fatigue as a top migraine symptom just below head pain, sensitivity to light, difficulty concentrating, sensitivity to sound, and brain fog.
+In the 2018 Migraine In America survey, 7 percent of 4,356 respondents reported “chronic fatigue” as an additional health condition.
+As many as 79 percent of respondents listed fatigue as a top migraine symptom just below head pain, sensitivity to light, difficulty concentrating, sensitivity to sound, and brain fog.

-The Centers for Disease Control and Prevention consider it chronic fatigue syndrome when the fatigue is:
+The Centers for Disease Control and Prevention consider it chronic fatigue syndrome (CFS) when the tiredness is:

 - Not due to activity